 If your keeper moves around a lot, glue it down.
 Put the keeper in a position that makes sense based on the sizing hole you use on the strap.
 Place a very small dab of fabric glue in between the keeper and the back side of the strap.
 Apply pressure for several hours while it dries.
-Now your keeper will stay in that fixed position.
+Now your keeper will stay in that perfect, fixed position.

-Slide the keeper off the strap, and reinstall it in between the buckle and the fixed keeper.
+Slide the keeper off the end of the strap, and then slide it back on in front of the fixed keeper.
+Lastly, reinstall the buckle.
 This will not work with every strap, but it's a good option for some.

-Trimming a Leather NATO
+Shortening a Leather NATO

 This video is for shortening leather NATOs only.
 We don't recommend shortening nylon NATO straps, as they are difficult to cut cleanly.
 Instead, double-back the extra material, as shown on our Wearing a NATO page.

 Keeping your nylon strap fresh is quite easy!
 It can be washed with mild hand soap and warm water.
 It can also be tossed in with your laundry.
 Whenever you get it wet, simply let it air dry.
 After swimming, rinse the